I’m Max Bernstein.

 I also worked at the Center for Education Research at Stanford (CERAS) in 2014 and taught robotics at a summer camp some time between 2013 and 2018.

-Sometimes I contribute to open source projects.
+I enjoy working on open source projects.

 Fun fact: I have now contributed to five different Python runtimes (Skybison, Cinder, CPython, PyPy, and Pyjion).